mlcommons/modelbench/docs/predefined-suts.md

 1. Add your SUT to an existing pre-defined SUT...

-If there's an existing pre-defined SUT matching your needs, simply add yours to the `SUTS.register` section in its module (see below).
+If there's an existing pre-defined SUT matching your needs, simply add yours to the `SUTS.register` section in its module (see below for details).

 1. ... or create a new pre-defined SUT